gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 }
 ```

-We propose to loosen this requirement in situations where the compiler knows
+We propose to loosen this requirement for non-isolated designated initializers
-that the value has been fully caller and callee transferred into the nonisolated
+and deinitializers, situations where the compiler knows that the value has been
+fully caller and callee transferred into the nonisolated function.
+Since `self`
-function and furthermore define designated initializers to transfer self.
-Since
-`self` in such a case will have been fully transfered by the caller in all
+in such cases will have been fully transfered by the caller in all cases, we
-cases, we know that `self` and its entire region cannot be accessed by any other
+know that `self` and its entire region cannot be accessed by any other part of
-part of the program.
-Since `transferring` provides a strong form of isolation
+the program.
+Since `transferring` provides a strong form of isolation for self,
-for self, it now becomes safe to access stored properties of self once more
+it now becomes safe to access stored properties of self once more until we
-until we escape self, breaking our strong isolation created by `transferring`:
+escape self, breaking our strong isolation created by `transferring`:

 ```
 actor Actor {
+  var nonSendableField: NonSendableType
-  var ns: NonSendable
+  var mutableSendableField: SendableType
+  let immutableSendableField: SendableType

   init() {
     // Ok.
-We haven't escaped self yet. let n = ns
+We haven't escaped self yet. let n = nonSendableField

     // We escaped self breaking our transfer property. escapeSelfIntoNonIsolated(self)

     // Error!
-Safety of transferring has been broken. let _ = ns
+Safety of transferring has been broken. let _ = nonSendableField
+  }

+  deinit {
+     _ = self.immutableSendableField // Ok
+     _ = self.mutableSendableField // Ok
+     _ = self.nonSendableField // Error!
+Must be sendable

+     escapeSelfIntoNonIsolated(self)

+     _ = self.immutableSendableField // Ok
+     _ = self.mutableSendableField // Error!
+Must be immutable
+     _ = self.nonSendableField // Error!
+Must be sendable
   }
 }
 ```